 St Lucia, South Africa truly is home to the Hippo.
 The area is frequented by approximately 800 Hippos the largest population in South Africa.

 Roaming the Streets

-It is a common occurrence to witness these giants at night as they wander the streets in search of greener pasture.
+It is a common occurrence to witness these giants at night as well as day time as they wander the streets in search of greener pasture.

 Hippos are Dangerous and therefore care must be taken when one comes across these animals.
 The local residents have become accustomed to them however caution is still practiced.
 Not only have the residents become used to the Hippos but the Hippos have to become accustomed to cars, lights and the continual flashlights of cameras.

 Without a doubt this coexistence between man and animal seems to be one of respect.
 Either parties now the boundaries and this thin line continues.
 Warnings and Cautions are displayed throughout the town, when one arrives in town all accommodation establishments will undoubtedly let you know about the Hippos the cautions and restraints that one should take.

 St Lucia is surrounded by water, the west by the Estuary and on the East the Indian Ocean.
 The St Lucia Estuary is home to an impressive 800 Hippos.
 This is the largest population of Hippos in South Africa.

 Hippos are seen during the day in town however this is not a regular occurrence.
 As one can imagine when this does occur it causes quite a stir in this small village home to plus or minus 500 permanent residents.
 To see them during the day in Town is but incredible, to date not a single incident has occurred during the day.